![]() |

 Commissioner Adam Putnam at unprecedented levels. ----- Putnam is a vocal

-Congress before Trump existed, he cast anti-minority votes. ----- His voting
+in Congress before Trump existed, he cast anti-minority votes. ----- His

-record clearly shows he’s all about suppressing the vote of minorities who are
+voting record clearly shows he’s all about suppressing the vote of

 Justice for Keegan Von Roberts 3/5/2018 AVAAZ: Petition with a good